wernerkrauss/silverstripe-fluent-export-import/README.md

 If IsAutoTranslated of LastTranslation is missing in localised fields, the task will throw a RuntimeException.

+Notice: the task can only publish translated content, if you use `FluentVersionedExtension` instead of `FluentExtension` on the versioned DataObjects.

 #### Parameters:
 * `do_publish` (required): If set to 1, the task will publish the translated content.